aplteam/Cider/docs/Cider-User-Guide.md

 #### Changing the current directory

-At this point Cider checks the current (or working) directory.
+If the project was opened (rather than imported!) **_and_** `batch` is 0, then Cider checks at this point the current (or working) directory.
 If it's different from the project's directory, the user is asked whether she wants to change the current directory to the project's directory.

-#### Initialising a project (optional)
+#### Initialising a project

-Now there might well be demand for executing some code to initialise your project.
+There might well be demand for executing some code to initialise your project.

 This can be achieved by assigning the name of a function to `init`.
-This must again be relative to the root of your project.
+The name must be relative to the root of your project.

+The function will be executed if `suppressInit` is 0; whether the project was opened or imported does not matter.

 The function should not return a result.
 If it does anyway it should be shy.
 Any result would be ignored.